 FOUR LETTERS OF REFERENCE - Print 4 copies of the reference form that is available for download (found on this page).
 Complete the first portion of the forms and give these forms to 4 people who can recommend you for study based on your academic record, your current work in the Church and your professional goals upon returning home.
 At least one letter should be from your academic adviser or other faculty member who can tell us about your academic achievement while you were at your college or university.
 One should be from your bishop, ecclesiastical or academic authority.

 After you gather these materials you will mail them all together in one envelope to: Admissions Office,Virginia Theological Seminary, 3737 Seminary Road, Alexandria, VA 22304, USA.

-The application deadline is January 1.
-Applications received after January 1 and incomplete applications will not be considered.
+EFFECTIVE IN FEBRUARY 2015 the NEW DEADLINE for international applications is DECEMBER 1 for those desiring to begin study in the next academic year (the school year begins in August).
+Applications received after December 1, and incomplete applications will not be considered.
 Those applicants who will move on to the second stage of the application process will be notified about next steps which will include:

 Arranging for an admissions interview through SKYPE or with a Virginia Seminary representative in the applicant's home country.

 Providing FINANCIAL AID APPLICATION INFORMATION: We will contact eligible applicants and ask for information about your income, savings, sources of funding for your education, and other information needed to determine your financial need.